eoinkelly/notes/databases/sql-relational-theory-masterclass.md

 comparison you want but if they are of degree more than 1 then you should only use `=` and `not =`

+# Video 6: Tuples and Relations, Rows and Tables Part 2